 Step 3: Designs in IPKISS (code-based)¶

-One way to create fully functional opto-electronic chips is to use ipkiss script-based.
-One defines a series of components and circuits in ipkiss, and then performs actions on them, such as generating GDS files, running physical simulations and circuit simulations, and so on.
+In this situation, a user defines a series of optical and opto-electronic components and circuits in IPKISS using a Python script.
+Then the user performs operations on them, such as generating GDS files, running physical simulations, circuit simulations, and so on.

 - You want to write parametric cells that can be reused, and/or you want to manage hierarchical complexity.